 Effects of diabetes on the eye

 Diabetes and its complications can affect many parts of the eye.
 Diabetes can cause changes resulting in short-sight, long-sight, and premature presbyopia (the inability to focus on close objects).
 It can result in cataracts, glaucoma, a breakdown of eye muscle co-ordination (strabismus) and in decreased corneal sensitivity.

 Visual symptoms of diabetes include fluctuating or blurred vision, occasional double vision, loss of visual field and flashes and floaters within the eyes.
 Sometimes these early signs of diabetes are first detected in a routine eye examination.
 The most serious eye problem associated with diabetes is diabetic retinopathy.
 This occurs when there is a weakening or swelling of the tiny blood vessels in the retina of your eye, resulting in blood leakage, the growth of new blood vessels and other changes.
 Early detection is critical because if untreated, blindness can result.

 During your visit to your optometrist, we can diagnose potential vision threatening changes in your eye that can be treated to prevent blindness.
 It is important to monitor and control your diabetes as much as possible to minimise your risk of developing retinopathy.
 Several factors that increase the risk of developing retinopathy include smoking, high blood pressure, drinking alcohol and pregnancy.

 Diabetic Retinopathy Screening

-Diabetic Retinopathy Screening is carried out by accredited optometrists within Staffordshire and will involve drops being put in your eyes to make the pupils bigger and photographs being taken to record the health of your eyes.
+Diabetic Retinopathy Screening is carried out in local centres within Staffordshire and will involve drops being put in your eyes to make the pupils bigger and photographs being taken to record the health of your eyes.
 These photographs are stored centrally within the county to allow for audit checks to confirm the accuracy of the screening process.